My Tokyo Guide

-Many of Japan’s old shopping streets, called shotengai, may have fallen prey to the rise of supermarkets and chain stores, but that does not mean that the future is necessarily grim for all.
+Many of Japan's old shopping streets, called shotengai, have been hurt by the rise of supermarkets and chain stores, but that does not mean that the future is necessarily grim for all shotengai.

 Pay a visit during the summer festival in early August, though, and you will discover the important role that shotengai like this one have in bringing the community together too.

 Yanaka Ginza is a short walk from Nippori Station, roughly 15 minutes on the JR Yamanote Line from Tokyo Station.